66th Armor Regiment: Interwar period

+A 66th Infantry (Light Tanks) tank crew stands in front of their M2A3 Light Tank at Ft.
+Benning, GA in 1938.
+Note 66th regimental unit crest between driver hatches.

 The Headquarters and Headquarters Company, 304th Brigade, Tank Corps, arrived at the port of New York on 17 March 1919 on the USS Patricia, and was transferred to Camp George G. Meade, Maryland.
 It was consolidated with the Headquarters and Headquarters Company, 305th Brigade, Tank Corps, on 22 June 1921, and reorganized and redesignated Headquarters and Headquarters Company, 1st Tank Group.
 It was reorganized and redesignated Headquarters and Headquarters Company, 1st Tank Regiment, on 1 September 1929.
 The remainder of the regiment was organized as follows: 16th Tank Battalion (Light) redesignated 1st Battalion at Camp George G. Meade; 15th Tank Battalion (Special) redesignated 2nd Battalion at Camp Benning, Georgia; 18th Tank Battalion (Light), inactive, redesignated 3rd Battalion; 21st Tank Maintenance Company redesignated Service Company.
 The 3rd Battalion was activated on 16 September 1931 at Camp Devens, Massachusetts.
 The regiment was reorganized and redesignated the 66th Infantry Regiment (Light Tanks) on 25 October 1932.
 The headquarters and headquarters company was inactivated on 1 September 1938 at Fort George G. Meade, and reactivated 10 January 1940 at Fort Benning.

 Assigned Reserve officers, less those with the 2nd Battalion, conducted summer training with active elements of the regiment at Fort George G. Meade; those assigned to the 2nd Battalion trained at Fort Benning.
 The primary ROTC "feeder" school for new Reserve lieutenants was Western Maryland College.
 In 1936 and 1937, Bruce Magruder commanded the 66th Infantry Regiment at Camp Meade, Maryland.
 When the regiment received its first two light tanks, unit members decided to name one for Magruder, and his wife took part in the christening ceremony.
 The regiment was redesignated the 66th Armored Regiment on 15 July 1940, and assigned to the newly formed 2nd Armored Division, stationed at Fort Benning.